After Party (album)

 After Party is the second studio album from American singer-songwriter and drag queen, Adore Delano.
-The album was released through Producer Entertainment Group on March 11, 2016.
+The album was released through Sidecar Records and Producer Entertainment Group on March 11, 2016.
 It was made available to pre-order on February 18, 2016.
 The album's lead single, "Dynamite" was released on February 26, 2016 with the song's music video premiering the same day.

 Promotion

 Delano will embark on a tour to promote the release of After Party in the United Kingdom commencing on March 3, 2016 in London and concluding on March 6 in Manchester.
 Fans who bought VIP tickets were due to also receive their own physical copy of the album exclusively before the worldwide release, however this was later changed to receiving an exclusive signed poster.

 As with her previous album, Delano starred in the North American leg of the RuPaul's Drag Race: Battle of the Seasons tour in April 2016, beginning in Seattle, Washington and concluding in New York City in May.

 On the premiere episode of RuPaul's Drag Race: All Stars 2, Delano performed the song "I Can't Love You" for the judge's panel and audience.